 My vision for ABSWGLA is to continue to serve on the membership committee to assist with increasing the growth of new members by 10% for 2021.
 ABSWGLA provides community forums, scholarships, donations to women’s shelter by utilizing members’ skills in community organization and social policy.
 My affiliations are: CABSW-Rep, NASW-IE Unit Leader

 Traecy Jackson – Recording Secretary

 A native of greater Los Angeles, Traecy Jackson is a graduat from Southern University at New Orleans (SUNO) with a Bachelor of Science in Psychology.
 She began employment with the County of Los Angeles Department of Children and Family Services in 1998 as a Children’s Social Worker.
 She has also worked with DCFS as a social worker for over 21 years.

 Her vision for ABSWGLA is to provide support and resources to African-Americans with knowledge in social work in order to work, support and encourage the African-American and minority communities.

 Carla Francisco, LCSW, MA – Corresponding Secretary

 Carla is from Los Angeles, California.
 She graduated from the University of California, Riverside where she received her bachelor’s degree in psychology.
 She received her MSW degree from California State University Dominguez Hills.
 She is currently employed as a psychotherapist for Los Angeles County and as a consultant for various non-profit organizations.
-ABSW-GLA has remained active in the community for over fifty years and it is Carla’s vision that the association will continue to educate and uplift the community for many more years to come.
+ABSW-GLA has remained active in community for over fifty years and is Carla’s vision that the association will continue to educate and uplift the community for many more years to come.